1.1. ‘Research and diagnostic samples’

 refer to animal by-products and derived products intended for examination in the context of diagnostic activities or analysis for the promotion of progress in science and technology, or in the context of educational or research activities.

 1.2.
 The importation of products of animal origin for research and diagnostic purposes from third countries is prohibited unless authorised in advance by a licence: VET 15 import licence,

 issued by the Department of Agriculture, Food and the Marine.
 Please see relevant legislation in section 8 below.

 Products of animal origin that do not comply with import conditions and controls can be seized either for destruction or return to the country of origin at the importers expense.

-The import licence referred to below is issued without prejudice to import controls that may be required other than for public or animal health reasons and does not exempt importers from any prohibition, regulation or restriction imposed by any other agency or department.
+The VET 15 import licence is issued without prejudice to import controls that may be required other than for public or animal health reasons and does not exempt importers from any prohibition, regulation or restriction imposed by any other agency or department.

 means entire bodies or parts of animals, products of animal origin or other products obtained from animals, which are not intended for human consumption, including oocytes, embryos and semen.

 means products obtained from one or more treatments, transformations or steps of processing of animal by-products.

 means the natural or legal persons having an animal by-product or derived product under their actual control, including carriers, traders and users.